paypal/paypal-checkout-components/docs/button.md

 }, '#myContainerElement');
 ```

-Or to create a billing token on the server side, using the [PayPal REST API](./paypal-rest-api.md):
+Or create a billing token on the server side, using the [PayPal REST API](./paypal-rest-api.md):

 ```javascript
 ppxo.PayPalButton.render({